A Message from the Editor in Chief

 Osgoode Hall, Toronto, 1987.
 Image courtesy of the Hon.
 R. Roy McMurtry, Former Chief Justice of Ontario.

-The Osgoode Society carries out a range of related programmes, including administering Fellowships and Awards and providing Research Support for students and others.
-It also sponsors a bi-weekly legal history discussion group, the Osgoode Society Legal History Workshop.
+The Osgoode Society also carries out a range of related programmes, including administering Fellowships and Awards, providing Research Support for students and others, producing podcasts on Canadian legal history, putting on a speaker series, and sponsoring a bi-monthly legal history research discussion group, the Osgoode Society Legal History Workshop.

 We are a membership organization, open to all.
 For the modest annual fee of $75 ($25 for students) members receive the annual members’ book at no extra cost.
 We are also supported by patrons, sustaining members, special friends who are Members of the McMurtry Circle, The Law Society of Ontario, and the Law Foundation of Ontario.